| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 references to water, key elements of the Canaanite Ba'al myth, God is

 established as the only Creator and Lord of His Creation.
+While the first creation story focused on God (theocentric) it

 quickly becomes apparent that humanity is the concern of this story (anthropocentric).